In the heart of historic downtown Warren, Maine

 The Warren Free Public Library will maintain and develop a collection of materials and information that will enhance the potential of the townspeople to grow socially, emotionally, spiritually, physically, artistically, and academically in order that the needs in their lives will be met and enriched; and to provide a friendly environment conducive to finding and borrowing the materials available.

 The children’s room is located on the second floor of the library.
 We have a new hardwood floor with bright colorful scatter rugs.
-There are bean bags chairs and three different height tables.
+There are three different height tables.
+A table for coloring.
 The children’s room is set up in sections.
 One section of book shelves holds the easy picture books in a book shelf that children can flip forward so that they can see the front of the books.
 Another section holds chapter books and non-fiction books.
 We have a few children’s magazine subscriptions.
 We also have a young adult section located upstairs.

 Within the past several years there have been many changes and improvements to the library.
 The Friends of the Warren Library have been very instrumental in a number of these changes.
 The group has very few members and is looking for people to join.
 Many new ideas come about at the meetings and we would love to have more members add to the library’s future needs.